dekuNukem/duckyPad/getting_started.md

 ### Careful with Passwords!

-It might be tempting to have duckyPad type out your often-used passwords, but it's probably **NOT a good idea**!
+It might be tempting to have duckyPad type out often-used passwords, but it's probably **NOT a good idea**!

 All scripts are stored as plain text on the SD card, and can be easily accessed by using a SD card reader, or though HID commands.